LJCGrant/StitchIT/README.md

 # StitchIT
 Program to create section images from high-res DMT CoreScan3 images

 This program is designed for images of drill core taken using a DMT CoreScan3 in high-resolution mode (40 pixels/mm) that were collected and curated using the techniques outlined in the methods chapter of IODP Expedition 390/393.
+Please use Grant et al. (2024) as a guide when using this software and all uses of StitchIT should include the following citation:

+Grant et al. (2024) Data Report: High Resolution Digital Imaging of Whole Round Hard Rocks Collected during IODP South Atlantic Transect Expeditions 390C, 395E, 390 and 393 using a DMT CoreScan3.
+Proceeding of the International Ocean Discovery Program. vol. 390/393.

 Images will need to have been cropped and aligned so that the red cutting line drawn along the length of the core is in the centre of the image.